pmodwrc/fits2db/docs/user-guide/usage.md

   paths:
     - path/to_your_file/2021-07-07_L1a.fits
     - path_to_your_folder

+# Delete rows from above listed files from tables which are not listed below
+delete_rows_from_missing_tables: True

 tables:
     - name: HOUSEKEEPING
-      target_table: RAW_HOUSEKEEPING # This will be the table_name in the db
+      date_column: timestamp # This column will be interpreted as a datetime variable
-    - name: JTSIM_BROADCAST # If no table name given it will use the orignal name
+    - name: IRRADIANCE # If no table name given it will use the orignal name
+      date_column: irradiance_timeutc
 ```

 !!! note
-    if a folder is given all fits files under this folder will be taken for upload.
+    if a folder is given all fits files under this folder will be taken recursively for upload.

 ## __Check if the right files are taken__
 You can check if you get the right fits files with